Skip to main content

 The difference between vacant and unoccupied

 There is a big difference between a vacant home and an unoccupied one.
-Your New Hampshire or Vermont home is considered vacant when it is empty, while an unoccupied home is one that is just missing its occupants.
-The distinction is an important one if you are temporarily away from your home because it means you are (or should be) covered by your policy.
+Your New Hampshire or Vermont home is considered vacant when it is empty.
+Meanwhile, an unoccupied home is one that is just missing its occupants.

-For the distinction of unoccupied to hold, none of the major pieces of furniture or appliances should be missing; it must be a livable space.
-You should contact your insurance professional, who will probably recommend adding an endorsement to your policy just to be safe.
-It’s recommended that if major events impact the occupancy of your home consult with your agent to make sure you have the right coverage in place.
+To be considered unoccupied, no major pieces of furniture or appliances should be missing.
+You home must be a livable space.
+You should contact your insurance professional to verify this.
+They will probably recommend adding an unoccupied home insurance endorsement to your policy just to be safe.

 Construction versus renovation

 Strangely enough, policies do not consider homes under construction to be vacant.
-You don’t need a special endorsement or a separate policy to ensure coverage during the time your home is being built; a standard homeowners policy will do.
+You don’t need a special endorsement or a separate policy to ensure coverage during the time your home is being built.
+A standard homeowners policy will do.

 Who needs vacant home insurance?